omarmaher0/omarmaher0/README.md

 </p>

 - 📊 I'm a Marketing data scientist
-- 👨🏻‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨🏻‍💻 As a CS student, I'm constantly learning and exploring new technologies.
-- 🧠 I have some soft skills such as Time management, Listening, searching, and talking with people.
+- 🧠 I have some soft skills such as Time management, searching, and talking with people.
 - 💬 Ask me about my experience with Python, Power BI, and SQL, or anything related to data scientist.
 - 💪 Fun Fact: I'm enjoying taking care of my body in training or eating healthy food.
 - 👨‍💻 Check out my portfolio at https://omarmaher0.github.io/omarmaherr/ to see some of the projects I've worked on.